pevipe/eeg-eye-state-simulator-frontend/README.md

 # EegEyeStateSimulator - frontend
 ## Description
-This is the project corresponding to the frontend of the simulator of a control system based on EEG signals associated to open and closed eye states.
+This repository corresponds to the frontend of the simulator of a control system based on EEG signals associated to open and closed eye states.
 Its backend can be found on [this repository](https://github.com/pevipe/eeg-eye-state-simulator-backend).